Discover the best places in Ubud to eat, play, explore, relax and rejuvenate.

 - Monkey Forest – Self explanatory.
 If you buy bananas, don’t get shocked if monkeys jump on you.

-- Pura Tirta Empul - There are many temples in Ubud, but this Balinese, Hindu, sacred water temple is regarded as particularly special.
+- Visit a temple – Pura Tirta Empul is a particular Balinese, Hindu, sacred water temple that’s regarded as particularly special.
 If you want to go, read up about the legend behind the sacred waters for healing and spiritual benefits.
 Make sure it’s not a celebratory day in Bali or the temple will be packed.
 Make an offering then bathe and pray.
 See the shrines, pray, hop in the holy water and leave.

-- Jungle Fish - It’s a bit like the Potato Head of Ubud.
+- Relax by a pool in the jungle – Jungle Fish is a bit like the Potato Head of Ubud.
 The location is beautiful and definitely worth a visit if you fancy some cocktails by the pool, in the jungle!
+If you want something similar but a little more laid back, head to Folk Pool & On Sundays they also have a 4-course brunch, and a sundown party with DJ decks in the eve.
+Keep the party going at No Mas – a new local bar.

-- Dragonfly – A go-to for yogis and nomads in Ubud.
+- Herbal Steam Sauna at Dragonfly – A must-try for yogis and nomads in Ubud.
 Three times a week they open their herbal steam sauna up for bonfire night.
 You basically use the sauna, salt water pool and eat healthy, organic food.

 - Bike Riding Tour – These can be hit and miss.
 If I was to do one again I’d try this eco cycling tour group.